ufo-kit/concert/docs/user/getstarted.rst

     $ concert edit new-session

-You will also notice the placeholder text assigned to the ``__doc__`` variable.
-This should be change to something descriptive as it will be shown each time you start the session.
+At the top of the file, you can see a string enclosed in three ``"``.
+This should changed to something descriptive as it will be shown each time you start the session.

 Adding devices